-- 69. Stage 3 is where the agreed improvement action plan and performance assessment are published and sent to Scottish Ministers and the Chief Executive responsible for the planning authority. - 70.
-Once the improvement action plan and performance assessment are finalised in light of the collaborative peer review session, the planning authority will send the plan to peer review participants for information. - 71.
+- 72. Stage 3 is where the agreed improvement action plan and performance assessment are published and sent to Scottish Ministers and the Chief Executive responsible for the planning authority. - 73.
+Once the improvement action plan and performance assessment are finalised in light of the collaborative peer review session, the planning authority will send the plan to peer review participants for information. - 74.
 Despite the desire for the peer review session to be constructive and collaborative, there is the possibility that there will be differences of opinion on the assessment or improvements to be taken forward.
 If this is the case, the final decision on what is included in the final improvement action plan and performance assessment lies with the planning authority as the owner.
-However, any significant differences of opinion should be highlighted to the NPI team when the planning authority submits the final documentation. - 72.
+However, any significant differences of opinion should be highlighted to the NPI team when the planning authority submits the final documentation. - 75.
 When the improvement action plan and performance assessment has been finalised the planning authority will send this to the NPI team who will then assess it and send it to Scottish Ministers and the Chief Executive of the organisation that the planning authority sits within.
-This communication will comprise: - a cover letter from the NPI team providing comments on key areas of improvement required. - The improvement action plan. - The performance assessment. - Details of the collaborative peer review session. - 73.
-It is anticipated these documents will stimulate discussion between the planning authority and the Chief Executive on: - the ambitions of the service in the short, medium, and long term. - the improvement actions required to achieve these ambitions. - priority action and associated support that is required and made available. - 74.
-Throughout this process you will need to communicate internally building upon your knowledge of internal communications, committee cycles and intra organisation relationships.
+This communication will comprise: - a cover letter from the NPI team providing comments on key areas of improvement required. - The improvement action plan. - The performance assessment. - 76.
+Once the NPI team has received your documents, it will draft a cover letter to be sent to your Chief Executive and the Minister setting out that they agree with its proposals, or where it does not if this is the case.
+It is intended to only use the latter option in very exceptional circumstances.
+You will be sent a copy of the endorsement letter to be sent to you Chief Executive five working days in advance of it being despatched.
+This will allow you to make the necessary internal arrangements required. - 77.
+It is anticipated these documents will stimulate discussion between the planning authority and the Chief Executive on: - the ambitions of the service in the short, medium, and long term. - the improvement actions required to achieve these ambitions. - priority action and associated support that is required and made available.

+78. Throughout this process you will need to communicate internally building upon your knowledge of internal communications, committee cycles and intra organisation relationships.
 In doing this you may want to consider programming discussions and communication within the planning service, other services with whom you work closely, corporate services and elected members/ board members.